Karli White: Jumonji Ventus

 In 2020, White signed for Nadeshiko League Division 2 club, Jumonji Ventus.

 PEC Zwolle

 In September 2021, White signed for Eredivisie (women) club, PEC Zwolle.
 She made her league debut for the club in a 1–1 draw against Heerenveen, coming in as a substitute, replacing Jeva Walk in the 61st minute.

 International career

 Philippines

-White was included in Philippines squad for a month-long training camp in Australia.
+White was included in the Philippines squad for a month-long training camp in Australia in April 2022.

 Coaching career

 Seattle Pacific Falcons

 In 2022, White started as an assistant coach for the women's soccer team of Seattle Pacific University.